simonswain/redis-counts/README.md

 cp config.sample.js config.js
 ```

-Edit `config.js` to point to your Redis instance, and identify they
+Edit `config.js` to point to your Redis instance, and identify the
 keys you want to watch:

 ```javascript